xitop/edzed/docs/blocks.rst

           The *expiration* value defaults to ``None`` which means that the saved state never expires.

-      The :ref:`persistent data storage<Storage for persistent state>` must be provided by the circuit.

   - Timeouts for asynchronous initialization and cleanup:
       Some blocks perform asynchronous operations.
 These